Vividly coloured spices are displayed alongside jewel-like lokum (Turkish delight) at this Ottoman-era marketplace, providing eye candy...

 The site had earlier been occupied by a community of Karaite Jews, radical dissenters from Orthodox Judaism.
 When the valide sultan decided to build her grand mosque here, the Karaites were moved to Hasköy, a district further up the Golden Horn that still bears traces of their presence.

 The mosque was created after Ottoman architecture had reached its peak.
 Consequently, even its tiles are slightly inferior products, the late 17th century having seen a diminution in the quality of the products coming out of the İznik workshops.
 You will see this if you compare these tiles with the exquisite examples found in the nearby Rüstem Paşa Mosque, which are from the high period of İznik tilework.
 Nonetheless, it is a popular working mosque and a much-loved adornment to the city skyline.
+Note that it is closed to visitors on Fridays between 7am and 2pm.

 Across the road from the mosque is the tomb of Valide Sultan Turhan Hadice, the woman who completed construction of the New Mosque.
 Buried with her are no fewer than six sultans, including her son Mehmet IV, plus dozens of imperial princes and princesses.